Document Information

 2. Route - This is the route the aircraft will take to arrive at its destination.
 Usually, this will contain a SID (Standard Instrument Departure), transition (if assigned), fixes, or even the phrase direct.

 3. Altitude - This is the initial altitude for the aircraft.
-For Seattle-Tacoma, the initial altitude is 7,000ft.
-If not listed on the SID, pilots can expect the filed altitude 15 nautical miles after departure.
+For Seattle-Tacoma, the initial altitude is either 7k or 9k, depending on the flow.
+If not listed on the SID, pilots can expect the filed altitude 15 nautical miles from the SEA VORTAC.
 (SUMMA2 and SEA8)

-4. Frequency - This is the frequency for Departure/Approach control, or if Departure/Approach is not on, then Center.
-The Departure/Approach controller will handle all departures and approaches and operates on a frequency of 125.600.
-Center is on 135.450.
+4. Frequency - This is the frequency for Departure, or if Departure is not on, then Center.
+When combined, the Approach controller will handle all departures and approaches, operating on 125.600.
+Center is on 135.450 when combined.

 5. Transponder Code - This is the transponder code you assign the aircraft. vNAS auto assigns codes to all IFR flight plans.